5l1v3r1/Python-Denial-Of-Service/README.md

 I Delete This Scripts Just In Case

-Maybe I Will Upload It Again
+Maybe I Will Upload It

-In Someday I Want To Catch More About " Denial Of Service " Haha
+If I Want To Catch More About " Denial Of Service " Again Haha